jeevaudhaya/Long-term-deposits-prediction/README.md

 ### Dataset:

- The proposed algorithm evaluated using Bank portugal dataset from UCI machine learning where this dataset belongs from bank retail in portugal by 2008-2010 years.
+ The proposed algorithm evaluated using Bank portugal dataset from UCI machine learning repository where this dataset belongs from bank retail in portugal by 2008-2010 years.
  The dataset consists of 4119 records, 20 attributes and 2 labels is deposit and non-deposit.

  Data is collected from website.